AxaFrance/spring-ai-workshop/workshop/bonus/bonus-2.md

-# Bonus 2 : Conversational memory with QuestionAnswerAdvisor
+# Bonus 2 : RAG with Advisor (QuestionAnswerAdvisor)

 This bonus is an extension of exercise 4 and aim at demonstrating how to make usage of advisors with RAG.
 We will implement :